Lost Boundaries: Reception

 The film premiered in New York on June 30, 1949, and screened in Keene, New Hampshire, on July 24, 1949.
 The Screen Directors Guild awarded Werker its prize for direction for the third quarter of 1949.

+The Los Angeles Times review was positive: “The controversial issue of racial differences stands out as something solidly dealt with….The subject is treated tastefully, vigorously, stirringly and without undue sentiment in this feature….Werker directed ‘Lost Boundaries’ in admirable fashion….Sympathy is efficiently won by the reserved portrayals of Ferrer, Miss Pearson, Hylton and Susan Douglas.
+The latter two, not to speak of Ferrer, are unquestioned finds for the screen.”

 Atlanta banned the film under a statute that allowed its censor to prohibit any film that might "adversely affect the peace, morals, and good order of the city".
 Memphis did so as well, with the head of the Board of Censors, Lloyd T. Binford, claiming it as being "inimical to the public welfare" and saying: "We don't take that kind of picture here."

 Walter White, executive director of the NAACP, reported his reaction to viewing a rough cut of the film: "One thing is certain–Hollywood can never go back to its old portrayal of colored people as witless menials or idiotic buffoons now that Home of the Brave and Lost Boundaries have been made."
 The Washington Post countered attempts on the part of some in the South to deny that the film represented a social phenomenon by calling it "real life drama" and "no novel" that presented "the stark truth, names, places and all".
 In The New York Times, critic Bosley Crowther said it had "extraordinary courage, understanding and dramatic power."

 Ferrer later said: "This was a very, very radical departure from any kind of fiction film anybody was making in the country.
 It was a picture which broke a tremendous number of shibboleths, and it established a new freedom in making films."

 In 1986, Walter Goodman located Lost Boundaries within the Hollywood film industry's treatment of minorities: